Close Menu

 If you want to make an old favorite in your air fryer, there’s an easy way to adapt nearly every oven recipe for air fryer use.

 Typically, you’d lower the cooking temperature by about 25 degrees Fahrenheit.
-If the oven recipe says 350 degrees Fahrenheit (176 Celsius), the fryer gets set to 325 degrees (160 Celsius).
+If the oven recipe calls for 350 degrees Fahrenheit (176 Celsius), the fryer is set to 325 degrees Fahrenheit (160 Celsius).
 Similarly, you’ll need about 20% less cooking time, though this can certainly vary, depending on the kind of food, the cooking temperature and so on.

-If you need help with the math, this air fryer calculator is here to help.
+If you need help, this guide to converting recipes to your air fryer is here to help.
 It’ll convert standard cook times and temperatures.

 6. Don’t forget to clean this part of your air fryer

 Though the air fryer can occasionally seem like magic, there’s one task it can’t handle: cleaning itself.
-Unfortunately, that step is solely on you, but we’ve rounded up our best air fryer cleaning tips to help you out, including information about how to clean one of the most forgotten areas of your air fryer.
+Unfortunately, that step is solely on you, but we’ve rounded up our best air fryer cleaning tips to help you out, including how to clean one of the most overlooked areas of your air fryer.

-7. Go easy on the oil but don’t ignore it
+7. Go easy on the oil, but you may need some

-One big selling point for air fryers is that food cooked in them requires less oil that other methods.
+One big selling point for air fryers is that food cooked in them requires less oil than other methods.
 That’s good news but it doesn’t mean you won’t need any oil.
-I find that certain foods such as chicken, vegetables and fish benefit from a gentle mist of olive oil, but be careful not to soak food in oil since the superconvection heat has a way of supercharging whatever fat and oil is in the basket.
+I find that certain foods, such as chicken, vegetables, and fish, benefit from a gentle mist of olive oil, but be careful not to soak them in oil, since the superconvection heat tends to supercharge any fat or oil in the basket.

 Yes, fries and chicken wings are some of our favorite air fryer staples, but you can make many other foods as well.
 CNET has a rundown of some of the best air fryer foods, and if you want specific recipes, we have those too.
 Below, I’ve gathered seven additional recipes you’ll definitely want to try: